 This disclosure document summarizes certain provisions of your franchise agreement and other information in plain English.
-Read this disclosure document and all accompanying exhibits carefully.
-You must receive this disclosure document at least 14 calendar-days before you sign a binding agreement with, or make any payment to, the franchisor or an affiliate in connection with the proposed franchise sale.
-Note, however, that no governmental agency has verified the information contained in this document.
+Read this disclosure document and all accompanying agreements carefully.
+You must receive the disclosure document at least 14 calendar days before you sign a binding agreement with, or make any payment to, the franchisor or an affiliate in connection with the proposed franchise sale or grant.
+Note, however, that no government agency has verified the information contained in this document.